Help for Heroes supports report and apology for LGBT+ veterans

 “I started to get nightmares, flashbacks, anxiety, depression and was eventually diagnosed with Complex PTSD.I was feeling so numb.
 The only time I felt anything was when I was drunk.”

 Jean regularly self-harmed as a coping mechanism.
-Then one day, everything felt too much and she made a serious attempt on her life.
-Thankfully, someone found her in time and she was rushed to hospital, where she was put on a life support machine.
+Then one day, everything felt too much, and she made a serious attempt on her life.
+Thankfully she was found in time and rushed to hospital, where she was put on a life support machine.

-Although she recovered physically, for years Jean couldn’t find any respite from the mental torment.
+Although she recovered physically, for years Jean couldn’t find any respite mentally.

 “It’s only been in the last three years I’ve felt able to approach military charities for help.
 For 40 years I felt they wouldn’t want to help me if they found out I was discharged for being gay.
 I was worried I’d be ostracised all over again.”

-However, time is running out for many veterans who are now in their old age and in ill health.
-That’s why we’re campaigning alongside Fighting with Pride to ensure the Government moves with urgency to pay the compensation promised to all those who were affected by this unjust law.
+But time is running out for many of those veterans who are sick, old, and impoverished.
+That’s why Help for Heroes campaigned alongside Fighting with Pride to ensure the Government moves with urgency to pay the money promised to all those who were affected by this hateful policy.

 Having been Jean’s main source of support over the years, Jo has recently started to receive counselling from our Hidden Wounds mental health service for the toll it’s taken on her.